Abstract

 Task In this report, we compare the accuracy of the posterior distributions obtained from these inference methods using histograms and Kolmogorov-Smirnov tests.

-We compare the inference results from TMB
+We compare the inference results from TMB, aghq, and tmbstan.

 Import these inference results as follows: